|

 area, and is scaled to fit within the block window (discrete data points

 on the block window only appear if the number of included points is small).
-You can select blocks in 'entire file' or in 'active screen only' mode.

 Back to top